 I think that this column indirectly says something in general about questions that are relevant to energy and energy conservation, though I may be making a stretch.
 But let me take a shot.

-Hofstadter is ultimately interesting in figuring out how human beings think (hint, he thinks we are absolutely amazingly evolved analogy machines) whereas IAI is principally concerned with delivering accurate and reliable results.
+Hofstadter is ultimately interested in figuring out how human beings think (hint, he thinks we are absolutely amazingly evolved analogy machines) whereas IAI is principally concerned with delivering accurate and reliable results.
 Which, I would add, is a non-trivial and intellectually interesting field of research.
 Nonetheless, Hofstadter is pursuing something more akin to fundamental natural philosophy that could lead to astounding discoveries about how and why we think.
 The results-oriented application of his findings would then be layered on top of that conceptual foundation.

 Let’s get a little more specific.